johanneshiry/jenkins-java-8-11-17-docker/README.md

 # jenkins-java-8-11-docker
-Dockerfile to create a Jenkins CI image with Java 8 and Java 11 support.
+Dockerfile to create a Jenkins CI image with Java 8 and Java 11 support incl. installed docker-ce inside the Jenkins container to allow for docker container execution within Jenkins.

 ## Additional configuration
 Depending on your firewall settings and if you want to use docker container inside your jenkins pipeline